HTTP-RPC/Kilo/README.md

 vehicleAdapter.get("manufacturer"); // throws
 ```

+Note that, unlike [list parameters](#required-parameters), list properties are not guaranteed to contain a non-`null` value and must be explicitly annotated when required.

 ### Ignoring Properties
 Properties can be excluded from the map using the `Ignore` annotation.
 For example, given the following code: